Data protection statement for alumni and supporters

 - the promotion of other opportunities and services available to you (e.g. offers and opportunities available through the University's network of Alumni Groups)

-- wealth analysis and research in order to improve our understanding of our alumni and supporters, inform our fundraising strategy and target our communications more effectively
+- wealth analysis and research to improve our understanding of our alumni and supporters, inform our fundraising strategy and target our communications more effectively

 - internal record keeping, including the management of any feedback or complaints

-Communications to you may be sent by post, telephone or electronic means (principally by email), depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.
+We may send communications to you by post, telephone or electronic means (principally by email), depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.

 We will always respect a request by you to stop processing your personal data, and in addition your statutory rights are set out below.